alicht/intro-to-git-github-1121/README.md

 Let's initalize a local repository.

+-1 make a directory `mkdir game-of-thrones` and lets then enter it `cd game-of-thrones`

+We have an (empty) directory, now what we want to do is initialize it `git init` This will initialize a new git repository in our code. (.git explanation?)

+-  now lets put git to use and create some items! let's use the touch command to create a README.me -> README.md.

+- we can use the ls command now and we'll see our README.
+- we can check the status of this `git status` and we'll see our README is not committed
+- let's `git add <name-of-file>`
+- we can check the status of this `git status`
+- then we'll add a committ message `git commit -m"our first commit"`

+-Git tells us that it created a new version of our code.
+The commit changed 1 file.
+With that commit made and no other changes to our files, if we ask Git what the status of our project is now, we'll see that it is at a "Clean State", that there is nothing to commit and no new changes.

 1. In your training directory, NOT the directory you just cloned, create a subdirectory called `<your-name>s-game-of-gits`.
 So if your name is Kyrie, it should be called `kyries-game-of-gits`.

 1. Inside of the `<your-name>s-game-of-gits` directory create a file called `sad-tale.md`.